ruby-formatter/rufo/README.md

 - there are no more than one consecutive empty lines
 - methods are separated by an empty line
 - no trailing semicolons remain
+- no trailing whitespace remains
+- a trailing newline at the end of the file remains

 And of course it can be configured to do more.
 Check the settings section below.